-Summer time my most favourite time of the year is fast approaching and so is your long awaited summer holiday, maybe somewhere exotic or just hanging around in your beautiful city either way usually your daily routine changes.
-Now this is a good thing, doing different thing at different times, the actual travel whether flying or driving can be fun time, trying different foods, perhaps indulging a little too much (relax for a while you deserve it!)
-Enjoying the sunshine, perhaps a little too much wine and not enough water.
+Summer time, my most favourite time of the year, is here and so is your long awaited summer holiday!
+Perhaps you are going somewhere exotic or just hanging around in your beautiful city.
+Either way, usually your daily routine changes.
+Now this is a good thing, doing different things at different times can be invigorating, as new can be exciting.
+The actual travel, whether flying or driving can be fun, being in a new place and space, enjoying the sunshine, and trying different foods.
+And perhaps you indulge a little too much, maybe eat rich foods, have more wine and less water.
+It’s your holiday after all!
 All of these are what the holiday season is about but nothing wrecks a summer holiday than falling ill.
-Remember most of your immune system is in your gut so if not working at an optimal level then you may find yourself in not such a happy place.
-In Australia loads of Aussies in July (as it’s our winter) escape to Bali (your Hawaii) for a few weeks.
-A huge portion of them are sick there with gut upsets we call Bali Belly!
-Having had it believe me it is not like Bali a beautiful serene spiritual experience!!
+Remember most of your immune system is in your gut, so if it’s not working at an optimal level then you may find yourself in not such a happy place.
+In Australia loads of Aussies in July (our winter) escape to Bali (your Hawaii) for a few weeks.
+A huge portion of them are sick there with upset guts we call Bali Belly!
+Having had it, believe me it definitely upset the beautiful serene spiritual experience of Bali!!

 - Get it clean and functioning well before you set off.
-A series of colonics to really get your bowel free from existing issues such as stuck, obstructing the bowel lumen faecal matter, parasites, sluggish peristalsis all respond well to a colonic program and the additives Sue has available.
+Having a series of colon hydrotherapy sessions is a great way to really get your bowel free from existing issues such as stuck, obstructing the bowel lumen faecal matter, parasites, and sluggish peristalsis.
+These conditions all respond well to a round of colon hydrotherapy sessions.

 - Really up your hydration level by ensuring you are well hydrated as that means your bowel also will be.
-So try to drink fluids preferably water maybe with some lemon in it (sip through a straw to protect your teeth)
+So try to drink fluids preferably lots of purified water.
+A good rule of thumb is to drink half your weight in ounces daily.
+If plain water is tough for you maybe try it with some lemon in it (sip through a straw to protect your teeth).

-- While away take the probiotics with you and take the each day.
+- Take the probiotics with you and take the each day.
 Your bowel will only function if it has the right bacteria flora in it.
-This bacteria plays a vital role in keeping your gut and therefore your immune system well and at optimal level of functioning
+This bacteria plays a vital role in keeping your gut and therefore your immune system well and at optimal level of functioning.

-- Eat drink and be merry but also be mindful every few days or ideally one meal a day make sure it is super nutritious so you can help support restore your body’s homeostasis.
+- Eat drink and be merry!
+But also be mindful and try every few days, or ideally one meal a day, to have a super healthy, fibre rich, nutritious meal so you can help support and restore your body’s homeostasis.